 The customer completes and submits Form VR2011 Reader Services Log to the VR counselor each month.

-Upon receipt of the Form VR2011, the VR counselor:
+Upon receipt of the Form VR2011 and a valid invoice, the VR counselor:

 verifies that the Form VR2011 includes the number of hours, the agreed hourly rate, and the student's and reader's signatures;

+verifies the invoice includes all of the required elements per VRSM D-208-2: Elements of an Invoice;

 authorizes payment; and

-places a copy of the Form VR2011 in the case folder.
+places a copy of the Form VR2011 and invoice in the case folder.

 Note: Texas Workforce Commission Vocational Rehabilitation (TWC-VR) does not pay for reader services rendered by a member of the customer's family or another VR customer.